susanto-tm/CodePathFlixster/README.md

 - [x] Add a rounded corners for the images using the Glide transformations.
 (1 point)

 #### Additional Features
-- [x] YouTube player is played in a different Activity and has no history in the Activity Stack.
+- [x] YouTube player is played in a different Activity and has no history on the Activity Stack.
 - [x] Popular movies that automatically enter fullscreen in the YouTubeActivity will restore its playback when it exits from the fullscreen.
 - [x] Popular movies detail page has a YouTube player built-in instead of an image (for less popular movies).
 - [x] Landscape orientation compatible for both popular movies and less popular movies detail page and YouTubeActivity.